 Inventories consist of stores and spares, raw materials, work-in-process, and finished goods.
-Inventories are stated at the lower of cost or market using the weighted average cost method.
+Inventories are stated at the lower of cost and net realizable value the weighted average cost method.
 Where the expectation is different from the original estimate, such difference will impact the carrying value of inventories and write-down of inventories in the period in which such estimates have been changed.